yosr-fourati/TunisiCart/README.md

 | **Products** | Browse all listed products, delete any listing |
 | **Sellers** | Approve or reject seller applications |
 | **Users** | View all users, delete accounts (handles all FK dependencies cleanly) |

-> **Note on GMV:** The "Platform GMV" shown is the total sales volume across all sellers — not revenue belonging to the admin.
-Each seller earns from their own listings.

 ---